ualberta-mueller-group/MCGS/docs/development-notes.md

 "O|X"
 "O|O"
 ```

+- The 2nd constructor enables usage of a `grid_mask`, which serves two purposes:
+  to generate grids in order of increasing/decreasing number of stones, and to
+  prune (some) grids using symmetry.
+    - `bool mask_active_bit` indicates the value of `grid_mask` bit which the
+      `tile_sequence` applies to.
+For example, to generate Clobber games in
+      order of increasing number of stones, this should be `true`, and to generate
+      NoGo games in order of decreasing number of stones, this should be `false`.
+    - `int mask_inactive_tile` the color applied to the `grid_mask` bit value
+      opposite of `mask_active_bit`.
+    - `unsigned int grid_hash_mask` the symmetry used by the `grid_mask`

 Example output for `grid_generator` using second constructor.
 Lines marked
 as "pruned" would be pruned if `GRID_HASH_ACTIVE_MASK_ALL` were used instead: